iaace-NA/iLACS/README.md

 - ~: unspecified CC

+- Note: lowercase words and numbers will generally pass through untouched. but SPACE is a special syntax character (for "then") so it is recommended to make phrases using \_underscore comment notation\_.
+Exceptions include: `Ibork` for `ITEMbork` etc

 ## Examples:
 - the ragequit: `??? "/all open mid" @15mins G ^(L|X)`
 - karma root combo: `W[R] Q`